 If a pattern match is successful, the Value property contains the matched substring, the Index property indicates the zero-based starting position of the matched substring in the input string, and the Length property indicates the length of matched substring in the input string.

-Because a single match can involve multiple capturing groups, has a Groups property that returns the GroupCollection.
+Because a single match can involve multiple capturing groups, Groups property that returns the GroupCollection.
 The instance itself is equivalent to the first object in the collection, at Match.Groups (Match.Groups(0) in Visual Basic), which represents the entire match.
-You can access the captured groups in a match in the following ways:
+You can access the captured groups in a match in the following ways:has a